Health care provider responsibilities and standards, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

-We may authorize a standing referral (see Standing Referrals and Specialty Care Centers) when the care provider is requesting more than 30 visits within a six-month period or covered services beyond a six-month period but within 12 months.
+We may authorize a standing referral (see Standing Referrals and Specialty Care Centers) when the health care provider is requesting more than 30 visits within a 6-month period or covered services beyond a 6-month period but within 12 months.
 Under a standing referral, a member may seek treatment with a designated specialist or facility without a separate PCP referral for each service.

 If such an election appears to be appropriate, our Clinical Services department faxes the specialist a form to complete and return.

 We cover such services without a referral only after you complete the form and we accept it.
 Otherwise, a referral is required for members with a gatekeeper benefit plan.

 Continuity and coordination of care helps ensure ongoing communication, monitoring and overview by the PCP across each member’s health care continuum.
 Documentation of services provided by specialists such as podiatrists, ophthalmologists and mental health practitioners, as well as ancillary health care providers including home care and rehabilitation facilities, help the PCP maintain a medical record supporting whole person care.

 The NCQA and state departments in the tri-state area (New York, New Jersey and Connecticut) require elements of the chart to indicate continuity and coordination of care among health care providers.
 We monitor the continuity and coordination of care that members receive through the following mechanisms: